aws-cloudformation/aws-guard-rules-registry/docs/GUARD_RULES_DEV_GUIDE.md

       # Ensure ALL DynamoDB Tables have Point-In-Time-Recovery enabled
       %aws_dynamodb_table_resources_pitr_example.Properties.PointInTimeRecoverySpecification.PointInTimeRecoveryEnabled == true
       <<
-        Violation: Point In Time Recovery must be enabled for strong resiliency
+        Violation: All DynamoDB Tables must have Point-In-Time-Recovery enabled.
-        Fix: your fix here
+        Fix: Set the dynamodb table property PointInTimeRecoverySpecification.PointInTimeRecoveryEnabled to true.
       >>
     }
     ```
 8. **Custom Message Blocks** - each rule block should contain single block multiline `custom message` containing `Violation:` and `Fix:` details.
 The `<<` and `>>` are to be set on their own lines without text.
 Example:
   ```
   <<
-    Violation: Point In Time Recovery must be enabled for strong resiliency
+    Violation: All DynamoDB Tables must have Point-In-Time-Recovery enabled.
-    Fix: your fix here
+    Fix: Set the dynamodb table property PointInTimeRecoverySpecification.PointInTimeRecoveryEnabled to true.
   >>
   ```